 Report the suspicion or disclosure to your Ministry Coordinator or Minister as soon as possible.
 They will liaise with the RMO and will together contact the parents of the child involved (unless allegations have been made against the parent.)

-If a suspicion or disclosure relates to a Ministry Coordinator or Minister, the matter is to be reported directly to the RMO.
+If a suspicion or disclosure relates to a Ministry Coordinator or Minister, the matter is to be reported directly to the RMO (unless it relates to child sexual abuse, then notify Police first.)
 The RMO and the Office of the Clerk of Assembly are to be immediately advised of any allegation of child abuse against an individual involved with a PCQ ministry.
 They will liaise with Police who will advise on suspension of the individual in accordance with their investigation.

 NB: Please report directly to the authorities if you have any concerns that the reporting procedure is not being followed by your Ministry Coordinator or Minister.